Stories from Around Town

 We're always amazed when we hear someone say, "Oh, no one wants to hear what I've got to say."

-And do you know what we say to that.
+And do you know what we say to that?
 "Uh, yes they do."
-Especially in 10 years, or 20 or 30 or 100.
+Especially in 10 years, or 20, or 30, or 100.
 That's how we know what happened in 1776.
 In 1900.
-In 1955.
+In 1966.
 Pick a year, any year.
+Somebody wrote down stuff.

 The problem is people think they don't know how to start.
 And we say to that, just pick up a pen and write.
 Don't worry about having it "sound" just right.
 The point is that you've started.
 Write some more.
 Maybe it's 3 sentences.
 Maybe it's 3 paragraphs.
 Maybe you got the groove going and you write 3 pages.
 Just write it down, let if flow.